Christmas in Puerto Rico: Decorations

 According to Francisco Morales Padrón, in the early 1770s the first nativity pieces were ordered by Agustín Valldejuli and arrived to San Juan in the Catalan frigate San Francisco de Paula.
 By the 19th Century, the exhibit of Bethlehem dioramas (known in Spanish as Belénes) was widespread and used in conjunction to the playing of traditional music and of religious activities like the Promesas de Reyes.
 Catholic Churches (and their subsidiaries) and political entities, like the Capitolio and municipalities, still exhibit these stamps.
 The introduction of the foreign practice of the Christmas Tree (historically attributed to scientist Agustín Stahl, who began decorating his Bayamón house with one circa 1866) weakened the Belén tradition by the 1960s (with people replacing the pine with the local tintillo and adorning them with a host of makeshift materials), tough it survived side-by-side along the new arrival.
 Rafael Ángel de León became the first to cultivate a large crop of cupresus lusitanica for commercial use at Barranquitas, which was later substituted with imports and artificial trees.

-In response, the late 20th Century saw the emergence of individual and collective initiatives such as Ángel David López's Ancus de Crey which work to revert this pattern and solidify the Belén practice trough the collection of pieces and the introduction of a relevant festival.
+In response, the late 20th Century saw the emergence of individual and collective initiatives such as Ángel David López's Ancus de Crey which work to revert this pattern and solidify the Belén practice through the collection of pieces and the introduction of a relevant festival.
 The figures relevant to the Three Kings Day and Bethlehem traditions are widely present in the work of Puerto Rican artisans, who represent these figures in their work throughout the year.
 The display of the pascua, including the local variant known as pascua jíbara is ubiquitous.
 The re-painting of houses in the weeks leading to Christmas is also common.
 The use of Christmas lights found its way into Puerto Rico during the 20th Century, becoming quickly widespread in households and businesses and has since grown to include both exhibitions and competitions.
 As the 21st Century began, the decoration became more sophisticated and grew to include mechanized or inflatable pieces.